skip to content

 23. Are your data files the final versions for publication?

-Upload only the files for publication in Apollo as it is not possible to change the contents of a dataset post-publication.
+Upload only the files for publication in Apollo as it is not possible to change the contents of the files post-publication.
 You must contact us as soon as possible if you have uploaded incorrect files not meant for publication.

 More detailed information:

-• It is important that the files you deposit are the final versions for publication in Apollo as it is not possible to change datasets once published (e.g. to amend, delete or add files).
-If, in the future, you have an updated version of your dataset then you will need to deposit the new version as a new record – this will have a new DOI but we will link different versions of the same dataset so that the most recent version is easy to find.
-(Note: DOI versioning is not currently available in Apollo but this will be possible in 2023.)
+• It is important that the files you deposit are the final versions for publication in Apollo as it is not possible to change the files once published (e.g. to amend, delete or add files).
+If, in the future, you have an updated version of your dataset then you will need to deposit the new version as a new DOI version.

 • If you have uploaded the wrong files then contact us as soon as possible and we will remove them for you.
-The incorrect files must be deleted before your dataset is published in the repository.
-The process of publishing datasets in the repository is not automatic/instant – a member of the Research Data team will review your dataset and check its contents before approving the record into Apollo.
+The incorrect files must be deleted before your data is published in the repository.
+The process of publishing data in the repository is not automatic/instant – a member of the Research Data team will review your data and check its contents before approving the record into Apollo.

-You are agreeing to the Repository Deposit Licence Agreement when you deposit your dataset in Apollo.
+You are agreeing to the Repository Deposit Licence Agreement when you deposit your data in Apollo.

 More detailed information:

-You can deposit a dataset that exceeds 2GB but you can only deposit up to 2GB of data files at a time.
-To deposit more than 2GB you will need to return to the same dataset record in Elements and select to redeposit the additional files to that record.
+You can deposit data that exceeds 2GB but you can only deposit up to 2GB of data files at a time.
+To deposit more than 2GB you will need to return to the same deposit record in Elements and select to redeposit the additional files to that record.

 More detailed information:

 • If you want to deposit a single data file that is larger than 2GB then you have two options.
-Option 1: if it does not compromise the integrity of your data, split the large file into smaller files of less than 2GB each – you will need to deposit less than 2GB at a time, returning to your dataset publication details to redeposit the additional files.
+Option 1: if it does not compromise the integrity of your data, split the large file into smaller files of less than 2GB each – you will need to deposit less than 2GB at a time, returning to the same deposit record to redeposit the additional files.
 Option 2: contact the Research Data team and we can deposit the >2GB file into the repository on your behalf.

-If your dataset exceeds 20GB in size then there is a charge of £4/GB to deposit your data.
+If your data exceeds 20GB in size then there is a charge of £4/GB to deposit your data.
 Contact us and we will guide you through the deposit process.

 More detailed information:

-• There is a one-off charge of £4/GB to deposit a dataset that exceeds 20GB; for example, a dataset of 40GB will incur a single non-recurring charge of £160.
+• There is a one-off charge of £4/GB to deposit data that exceeds 20GB; for example, data of 40GB will incur a single non-recurring charge of £160.

-• Because of the size of the dataset, we will deposit the dataset directly into Apollo for you.
-You should contact us to explain that the dataset exceeds 20GB and provide us with a link (e.g. OneDrive, Dropbox, Google Drive) to your dataset so that we can download the files.
+• Because of the size of the data, we will deposit the data directly into Apollo for you.
+You should contact us to explain that the data exceeds 20GB and provide us with a link (e.g. OneDrive, Dropbox, Google Drive) to your data so that we can download the files.
 We will provide instructions on how to pay the charge.

-• You will still need to fill in the dataset form in Elements and agree to the Repository licence agreement by making a deposit, with or without files.
+• You will still need to fill in the deposit form in Elements and agree to the Repository licence agreement by making a deposit, with or without files.

-• It is essential that you upload at least one Readme file to describe the content of your dataset.
+• It is essential that you upload at least one Readme file to describe the content of your data.

 • See:

-If your dataset relates to a publication then you must reference the dataset in your paper’s data access statement, providing the dataset DOI in the statement and the full dataset citation (including the DOI) in your paper’s reference list.
+If your data relates to a publication then you must reference the data in your paper’s data access statement, providing the dataset DOI in the statement and the full data citation (including the DOI) in your paper’s reference list.

 More detailed information: